This post is part of The Ultimate Guide to Back Pain Relief

 When your chronic or recurrent back pain doesn’t improve despite noninvasive therapies and lifestyle changes, it’s time to think about exploring additional options, such as back surgery.
 You don’t have to live with the back pain, no matter its cause, be it from an injury, herniated disc, pinched nerve, scoliosis or sciatica.
 There are options for relief.

-Typically, after determining the diagnosis, back pain treatment begins with the help of non-operative pain management physicians who pinpoint what is wrong and construct a plan involving noninvasive options help your body heal naturally over time.
+Typically, after determining the diagnosis, back pain treatment begins with the help of non-operative pain management physicians who pinpoint what is wrong and construct a plan involving noninvasive options to help your body heal naturally over time.
 And, if your pain persists and those treatments are not enough, they will act quickly and thoughtfully.

 Take, for example, OrthoIndy’s non-operative pain management physicians.
 They work in the same clinic as the spine surgeons, and it’s not uncommon for them to walk down the hall and knock of the doors of their colleagues to discuss possible next steps, like back surgery.
-It’s all about exploring appropriate options to lessen suffering and improve quality of life during each stage of your treatment.
+It’s all about exploring appropriate options to lessen suffering and improve the quality of life during each stage of your treatment.

 Signs that it’s time to consider back surgery